klesh/pskeeb5/README.md

+# pskeeb5

+A keyboard designed for demanding typer who values their time and health!

+- Ergonomic Split Tilted Design
+- Portable with Travle Case doubles as latop raiser
+- Bluetooth wireless
+- Sensitivity Adjustable Trackpoint
+- Power Switch for saving battery when travling
+- OLED to show status for both halves

-# Build Guide
+## Build Guide

-## Step 1: BOM Preparation
+### Step 1: BOM Preparation

-1. Download the latest gerber zip file in the [pcb](pcb) folder and place order with **PCB thickness is 1.6mm**.
+1. Download the latest gerber zip file in the [pcb](pcb) folder and place an order with a **PCB thickness of 1.6mm**.
 2. Make sure you have all components described in the [bom](bom) README.md ready.

-## Step 2: Print the Case
+### Step 2: Print the Case

-1. Download the latest case 3d printing file in the [case](case) directory.
+1. Download the latest case 3D printing files in the [case](case) directory.
 2. Print all plates.
-Note that the last plate must use a finer printing quality for them to fit other components better.
+Note that the top plate must use a finer printing quality to ensure a proper fit with other components.

-## Step 3: Soldering
+### Step 3: Soldering

-VIDEO TO BE POSTED
+*Video guide coming soon.*

-## Step 4: Assembling
+### Step 4: Assembling

-VIDEO TO BE POSTED
+*Video guide coming soon.*

-## Step 5: Flash Firmware & Test
+### Step 5: Flash Firmware & Test

-VIDEO TO BE POSTED
+*Video guide coming soon.*

-## Step 6: Configurator - ZMK Studio
+### Step 6: Configurator - ZMK Studio

-VIDEO TO BE POSTED
+*Video guide coming soon.*